A Semi-Parametric Bayesian Generalized Least Squares Estimator: Semi-parametric Approach to Random Effects Model

-Compared with the marginal likelihood of the parametric Bayesian \textsc{rem} in (\ref{homo marginal likelihood}), the covariance matrix of the composite error vector $\bm{\varepsilon_i}$ is allowed to be different for each individual $i$ in the panel.
+which differs from (\ref{Generic GLS L}) only in that $\bm{\mu}_i$, the mean of the composite error $\bm{\varepsilon}_i$ is included.
+Compared with the marginal likelihood of the parametric Bayesian \textsc{rem} in (\ref{homo marginal likelihood}), the covariance matrix of the composite error vector $\bm{\varepsilon_i}$ is allowed to be different for each unit $i$ in the panel.

-Given a conjugate normal prior for $\bm{\beta}$, i.e.
+Given a conjugate normal prior for $\bm{\beta}$, i.e.,